 \subsection{Adaptive Generation}

 After each fitness evaluation, there exists a population of valid alphas and another of invalid alphas, each with different underlying causes.
 To ensure that agents can continuously learn from previous generations, information about both valid and invalid alphas is incorporated into the prompt.
-For each generation, we select the top two valid alphas and the two worst-performing invalid alphas as guiding samples.
+For each generation, we randomly select two valid alphas and two worst-performing invalid alphas as guiding samples.
 Each selected alpha is first analyzed and summarized to explain why it is valid or invalid.
-Subsequently, the combined fitness results and analytical summaries of the selected alphas are incorporated into the prompt, based on which new alphas are generated.
+Subsequently, the combined fitness results and analytical summaries of the selected alphas are incorporated into the generation prompts, based on which new alphas are generated.